School Logo

 P.E

 Work this term will include developing basic dance movements to create and perform short sequences independently and with others.
-We will also be learning basic skills necessary for children to participate in team games.
+We will also be learning basic skills necessary for children to participate in team games including different ways of kicking objects.

 Music